eukarolbarros/frontendvue/README.md

 # Vue.js CRUD Application

-This project is a Vue.js 3 frontend that implements CRUD operations for Products and their associated Reviews, consuming a simulated API built with `json-server`.
+This project is a Vue.js 3 frontend that implements **CRUD** (Create, Read, Update, Delete) operations for Products and their associated Reviews, consuming a simulated API built with `json-server`.

 ## Project Structure